 Doctoral dissertations written in languages other than English may be accepted only by those language departments and programs that have made formal recommendation and received approval by the Executive Committee of the Graduate School of Arts and Sciences to allow foreign language dissertations.
 Such recommendations will be approved only if the subject language is accepted in the department or program as a language of critical or theoretical discourse.

-Permission to write the dissertation in a language other than English must be granted by the Executive Committee of the Graduate School of Arts and Sciences before dissertation writing is begun.
+Permission to write the dissertation in a language other than English must be granted by the Executive Committee of the Graduate School of Arts and Sciences before dissertation writing begins.
 The Executive Committee never grants permission on the grounds of inadequate command of English.
 No matter what language is used to write the dissertation, English versions of the abstract, introduction, and conclusion must be included both in the distribution and the deposit copies (see details below.)
 The same formatting requirements apply as for dissertations written entirely in English.

 Each of the following conditions must be met: